 Homes must not be in Outbreak:

-To continue to accommodate indoor and outdoor visits, our home must not be in outbreak.
-In the event that the status of our home changes and/or if there is a steady increase of local community COVID-19 cases, we will need to pause all non-essential visitations and will follow the guidance set out by the Chief Medical Health Officer and Public Health.
+To continue to accommodate visits, our home must not be in outbreak.
+In the event that the status of our home changes and/or if there is a steady increase of local community COVID-19 cases, we will follow the guidance set out by the Chief Medical Health Officer and Public Health.

 Ensure Access to Visits is Equitable:

 We will continue with the schedule and time limits on visits that our home has developed so that we can continue to accommodate more families/visitors.
-For phase 2, visits will continue to be limited to approximately 30 minutes and no more than one visit per week based on scheduling availability.
+General visits are limited to approximately 30 minutes and no more than one visit per week based on scheduling availability.

 Indoor visitors must have completed a negative COVID-19 test within the previous 14 days of the visit: